-To use this feature, a person needs to schedule a session with their therapist.
-Then, people need to log in to their BetterHelp therapy room, and the system will ask for their phone number.
-The system then calls this number and connects a person to their therapist.
+To use this feature, a person must schedule a session with their therapist.
+Then, they must log in to their BetterHelp therapy room, and the system will ask for their phone number.
+The system then calls this number and connects the person with their therapist.

 Alternatively, a person may schedule a live video session with their therapist so they can speak face to face.
 As with the phone session, a person signs into their therapy room at the appropriate time.